azullstrom/byEar-unity-app/README.md

 <b>Developer: azullstrom</b>

 <p>
-Are you an experienced musician, a novice guitarist, or just curious about developing your ear?
+Are you an experienced musician, a novice guitarist, or just curious about developing your musical ear?
 Then this is the perfect app for you!

 The app features a virtual guitar that you play just like you would play a real guitar.
 When you start the app, you can choose the difficulty level, which determines how challenging the guitar chords will be to figure out by ear.
 </p>